 Conferencing used to be annoying, with complex systems that could even require an IT person to set up.
 Now softphones allow you to setup up a conference call with only a few clicks.
 This can also reduce costs for companies that use several systems to achieve conferencing with their phone systems.

 In in2pbx, you can add up to 8 additional contacts into a conference call, these can be internal extensions or external numbers.

 For businesses with multiple offices, the cost of providing a connection point for every employee soon builds up.
 There is a lot of cabling and hardware required and then there is the constant electricity usage.

 Having fewer cables and hardware on the desks will also make the office look less cluttered and more presentable.

-in2pbx is a hosted phone system that uses a VoIP softphone as it’s the main interface.
+in2pbx is a hosted phone system that uses a VoIP softphone as its main interface.
 If you would like to find out more, please get in touch and we can organise a demo.